 This is all thanks to high-quality essential oils.
 Our family uses essential oils for a wide range of emotional and physical wellness.
 The oils we use are grown and extracted to have the highest possible chemical constituents necessary to bring about the desired health effects (also known as therapeutic grade essential oils).
 We use essential oil blends and single essential oils depending on the desired benefit.

-When we travel now, I carry an arsenal of essential oils to combat germs, viruses, and stomach bugs.
+When we travel now, I carry an arsenal of essential oils to combat germs, unwanted bacteria or pathogens, and stomach bugs.
 I also bring oils to help with sleep, relaxation and energy levels, which I highly recommend if you are traveling overseas or changing time zones.
 In addition, when trying new foods, oils can combat an upset stomach.

 Essential Oils for Travel